jaderhenryk/MEAT/README.md

 The backend API server runs on port 3001.

+Issues when deploying backend server:
+If you get this erros when deploying the server:
+`internal/modules/cjs/loader.js...`
+`Error: Cannot find module 'json-server'`
+It's necessary to install json-server again on project with the command: `npm i json-server` without the `-g`.

 ## Running client server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.